cslev/doh_docker/README.md

 sudo docker run -d --name my_doh -e NAME=my_doh -v <PATH_TO_YOUR_RESULTS_DIR>:/doh_project/archives:rw --shm-size 4g cslev/doh_docker:latest
 ```

-`--name` just assigns the same name to the container to make it easier (in the future) to refer to it.
+`--name` just assigns a simple name to the container to make it easier (in the future) to refer to it (instead of the docker subsystem's random image names).

-`--shm-size 4g` is some extra memory assignment needed for selenium and firefox, otherwise the whole process becomes extremely slow (if starts at all).
+`--shm-size 4g` is some extra memory assignment needed for Selenium and Firefox, otherwise the whole process becomes extremely slow (if starts at all).

 `-v <PATH_TO_YOUR_RESULTS_DIR>:/doh_project/archives:rw` will mount your `<PATH_TO_YOUR_RESULTS_DIR>` to the container, and it will store the final archive there.
+(Yes, all results will be in a compressed archive, you can later uncompress and analyze.)

 `-e NAME=` sets environmental variable to `my_doh`.
-This variable is used in `.bashrc` to set `$NAME` in the prompt.
+This variable is used in `.bashrc` to set `$NAME` in the promp, i.e., when logged into/attached to the container and `$NAME=cloudflare`, you will see `root@cloudflare`.
-When running multiple containers, it can help a lot to identify (once attached to them) which one is doing what experiment.
+When running multiple containers, it can help a lot to identify which one is doing what experiment.

 *A complete run with 5,000 websites takes around 24 hours, so be patient :)*

 # Getting the data
-The container will exit once the data gathering is complete and all relevant data will be saved in a compressed archive, called `doh_data.tar.gz`!
+The container will exit once the data gathering is complete and all relevant data will be saved in a compressed archive, called `doh_data_<USED_RESOLVER>_<MORE_META>.tar.gz`!
 If you HAVE used the command above with the `-v` option, you will have the data on your host machine.

 Otherwise, to get the data we need to restart the container (as it has exited) and copy the compressed archive to the host.